Analyzing SharpLink Gaming (SBET) and The Competition

 |2.52

-As a group, “Telephone & telegraph apparatus” companies have a potential upside of 3.86%.
-Given SharpLink Gaming’s rivals higher probable upside, analysts plainly believe SharpLink Gaming has less favorable growth aspects than its rivals.
+As a group, “Telephone & telegraph apparatus” companies have a potential upside of 5.15%.
+Given SharpLink Gaming’s rivals higher probable upside, analysts clearly believe SharpLink Gaming has less favorable growth aspects than its rivals.

+SharpLink Gaming has a beta of 0.82, meaning that its stock price is 18% less volatile than the S&P 500.
+Comparatively, SharpLink Gaming’s rivals have a beta of 3.66, meaning that their average stock price is 266% more volatile than the S&P 500.

 |SharpLink Gaming